cambridge-cares/TheWorldAvatar/Agents/HistoricalPumpDataInstantiation/README.md

 This is the header name for the Time column for the Time Series.
 It can be invoked with the `timeHeader` key.
 At the moment, there is only one acceptable parameter - `Year`.

+2. IRI Prefix - Mandatory

+By default, the base IRI prefix declared for all time series is `https://www.theworldavatar.com/kg/ontotimeseries/`.
+If you wish to append a namespace, pass a String of `namespace/` or `namespace/part2/` to the `iriPrefix` key.
+Note that it must start with no `/` but end with a `/`.

+To change the base IRI for time series, pass in a String in `http://www.example.com/namespace/` format to the `iriPrefix` key.
+Both `http` and `https` is acceptable, but it must end with `/`.

-2. Starting Value Row - Optional
+3. Starting Value Row - Optional

 This is the starting row for values, and should be an integer in String format.
 By default, it is set to 1.
 If you wish to start at other values larger than 1, invoke the parameter with the `startingRow` key.

-3. Column Index for Multiple Time Series - Optional
+4. Column Index for Multiple Time Series - Optional

 This is the column containing the group for multiple time series.
 For eg, if an Excel contains data for "Pump 1" and "Pump 2", each pump should have their own distinct time series.
 Pump 1 and 2 will be indicated in this column.
 See [sample Excel](#1-excel-preprocessing)